rojasTob/intro-v3-app/README.md

 ## About this project

-This project contains basic concepts of Nextjs following this [`guide`](https://scottmoss.notion.site/scottmoss/Intro-to-Next-js-V3-6cefbdba58d94e3897dcb8d7e7fc0337) by Scott Moss.
+This project contains basic concepts of Nextjs following a guide by Scott Moss.

 ## Install